PERSOL HR DATA BANK in APAC

 Overtime pay

-The working hours shall be 7 hours a day for a total of 40 hours a week for six workdays in a week or 8 hours a day for a total of 40 hours a week for five workdays in a week (Labor Law, Article 77, Paragraph 2).
-The maximum overtime work permitted is 4 hours per day and a cumulative total of 18 hours per week with the consent of the laborers (Labor Law, Article 78, Paragraph 1, Item b).
+The working hours shall be seven hours a day for a total of 40 hours a week for six workdays in a week or eight hours a day for a total of 40 hours a week for five workdays in a week (Manpower Law, Article 77, Paragraph 2).
+The maximum overtime work permitted is four hours per day and a cumulative total of 18 hours per week with the consent of the laborers (Manpower Law, Article 78, Paragraph 1, Item b).
 Entrepreneurs who require their workers/laborers to work overtime are under an obligation to pay overtime pay.
 On the other hand, Government Regulation No. 35 of 2021 stipulates that persons bearing certain duties, such as executives and managers, can be excluded by benefiting from overtime pay (Government Regulation No. 35 of 2021, Article 27).
 However, because the above government regulation does not define such persons clearly, employers are advised to make the relevant inquiries of the government authority.

 On top of that, if overtime work exceeds three hours a day, the employer is required to provide laborers with food and drink, which contain more than 1400 kcal (Government Regulation No. 35 of 2021, Article 29 Paragraph 1, Item c).